joseph-flinn/site/frontend/posts/scalable-dev-clients.md

 ## The Solution

-The solution is to provide the configuration from the server itself and to provide a single configuration value from the user in the client app that picks which server it would like to communicating with.
+The solution is to provide the configuration from the server itself and to provide a single configuration value from the user in the client app that picks which server it would like to communicate with.
 This extra configuration might not be desired for some client apps in production, so providing at most two build artifacts would solve this concern: the production build artifact would have the configuration built into it to point only to production and the non-production build artifact would provide a way of the tester to pick which server to point to.
 From there, the application would